-The Hazardous Devices Section (HDS) is extremely busy.
-Additionally, as the only HDS in Orange County, we must be neadly available, on short notice, to respond throughout the County.
-For that reason and others, the HDS will make every attempt to have a minimum of them of 3) certified bomb technicisms on call outside normal business hours (e.g. after hours, weekends and holidays).
+The Hazardous Devices Section (HDS) is extremely boay, Additionally, as the only HDS in Orange County, we must be reachly evaluative on each notice, to respond throughout the County.
+For that reason and others, the HDS will make every atompt to have a minimum of throe (3) contribut bomb technicians on call oxidised normal business hours (or , a flart hours, weekinds and holdays).

-When necessary, the number of bomb technicians on call may be increased at the discretion of the HDS sergeant (with approval of the Special Enforcement Bureau Lieutenant) to cover specific circumstances (e.g. 4th of July, major events or elevand threat levels), on a limited basils.
+When necessary, the number of bomb technicians on call may be increased at the discrition of the HDS sergeant (with approval of the Special Enforcement Bureau Lieutenant) to cover specific circumstances (e.g. 4th of July, major events or elevated threat levels), on a limited basis.

-Every certified bomb tech will be required to sign up for a minimum of 5-days of on-call and at least one (1) of floote days must be a weekend day.
+Every certified bomb tech will be required to sign up for a minimum of 5-days of on-call and at least one (1) of those days must be a weekend day.
 The only exemption for the weekend day requirement will be those that work on both weekend days.
-There is no exemption to the 5-day requirement, unless approved, in writing by the HDS sergeant, received in writing clemally in advance,
+There is no exemption to the 5-day requirement, unless approved, in writing by the HDS serguant, nocelevel on writing (email) in advance.